Ircama/epson_print_conf/README.md

 - __USB Interface__: Connect and manage the same printers over the USB cable, using the IEEE 1284.4 (D4) `EPSON-CTRL` service.

     That is the only way in on the models whose firmware refuses EEPROM access over the network, and it carries the same commands, the same keys and the same features (status, EEPROM read/write, waste resets, access-key detection).
-Use `--usb` on the command line, the "USB" choice in the GUI's "Printer Connection" box, or the `EPSON_USB` environment variable; see [epson_usb/README.md](epson_usb/README.md).
+Use `--usb` on the command line, the "USB" choice in the GUI's "Printer Connection" box, or the `EPSON_USB` environment variable; see the [epson-usb](https://pypi.org/project/epson-usb/) library.

     On Windows it talks to the `USBPRINT` device interface the Epson driver already publishes (native `SetupAPI`/`kernel32` calls), so **no driver is replaced** and nothing has to be installed.
 On Linux and macOS it claims the printer's vendor-specific interface through `libusb`, detaching the kernel driver while it works and re-attaching it on close; `libusb` and PyUSB also exist on Windows as fallbacks after the native route, but they are not what it uses by default.